-- Within existing resources: staff time and other resources are provided 'in-house' - Staffing costs: costs for staff investment - Joint/Pooled budgets: two or more agencies pool budgets to fund services $\Box$ Funded project: external investment
+- Within existing resources: staff time and other resources are provided 'in-house' - Staffing costs: costs for staff investment - Joint/Pooled budgets: two or more agencies pool budgets to fund services - Funded project: external investment

-The aim is to coordinate and use existing resources and services efficiently.
-Start-up funding was required for the recruitment, the development of procedures and the training of staff and peer workers.
+The aim is to efficiently co-ordinate and use existing resources and services.
+Start-up funding was required for the recruitment, the development of procedures and the training for staff and peer workers.